 Dutch representation.
 The Dutch representation will appoint a medical examiner who will conduct a medical examination.
 This examination costs money.
 The physician also fills in a medical questionnaire.
 He sends the form to the IND.
 You will receive a copy of this.
 You attach this copy to your application form.
 The medical questionnaire may not be older than 6 months upon submitting the application.

-Were you unable to take the civic integration exam for a 3-year period due to physical or mental circumstances?
+Were you unable to take (part of) the civic integration exam or unable to make efforts to prepare for (part of) the civic integration exam due to physical or mental circumstances for a period of 3 years?
 You then can be granted exemption for taking (part of) the exam.

 Do you not meet this requirement, but you do have a physical or mental impairment?
 In assessing your application for exemption, the IND will then also take in account other individual special circumstances.